 Without personification, the main character, who is a mongoose, would not be able to express his feelings.
-The story would need a narrator, like the kind you see on television's Wild Discovery.
+The story would need a narrator, like the kind you see on the National Geographic channel.
 Some of those documentaries show animals in the wild, while a narrator tells the audience why the animals behave certain ways.
 With personification, a non-fictional event can be fictionalized.